 The third element of IPS’s communication strategy — dissemination and networking — is aimed at creating “information bridges” between those often diverse and seemingly dispersed groups.
 To this end:

 - We package and repackage our editorial product in order to tailor it to the information needs of specific groups – for example, marketing activities allow us to increase readership and ensure the viability of our projects, while drawing from the market resources we need to carry out our mission.

 - We enter into partnership agreements with other media and civil society organizations in order to provide specific products, carry specific projects and maximise the distribution of our editorial output.

 - We promote media and communication events that bring together disparate audiences to discuss issues related to media and development, and to lay the groundwork for joint efforts around specific initiatives.

 A large part of our dissemination and networking effort is led by the IPS regional entities.
-Visit the pages of IPS Africa, IPS Asia-Pacific, IPS in Europe, IPS Latin America, IPS in the Middle East and IPS North America to learn more about activies undertaken at the regional and local level.
+Visit the pages of IPS Africa, IPS Asia-Pacific, IPS in Europe, IPS Latin America and IPS North America to learn more about activies undertaken at the regional and local level.